opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-segment-backpressure.md

 Remote segment backpressure is activated if any of the following thresholds is breached:

 - **Consecutive failure**: The backpressure is activated if there are _N_ or more consecutive failures.
 The value of _N_ is configurable in `remote_store.segment.pressure.consecutive_failures.limit`.
-- **Bytes lag**:  The bytes lag is computed by adding the size of all files that are present in local committed segments but not in the remote store.
-Backpressure is activated if the bytes lag is greater than _K_ multiplied by the moving average of the size in, in bytes, of files uploaded after each refresh.
+- **Bytes lag**: The bytes lag is calculated by adding the sizes of all the files that are present in local committed segments but not in the remote store.
+Backpressure is activated if the bytes lag is greater than _K_ multiplied by the moving average of the size, in bytes, of the files uploaded after each refresh.
 The variance factor _K_ is configurable in `remote_store.segment.pressure.bytes_lag.variance_factor`.
 The moving window size is configurable through the `remote_store.moving_average_window_size` setting.
-- **Time lag**: The time lag is computed by comparing the timestamps of the most recent local refresh and the most recent remote store segment upload.
-Backpressure is activated if the time lag is greater than _K_ multiplied by the moving average of the time taken to upload new segments and metadata file after each refresh.
-The variance factor _K_ is configurable through `remote_store.segment.pressure.time_lag.variance_factor` setting.
+- **Time lag**: The time lag is calculated by comparing the timestamps of the most recent local refresh and the most recent remote store segment upload.
+Backpressure is activated if the time lag is greater than _K_ multiplied by the moving average of the time taken to upload new segments and metadata files after each refresh.
+The variance factor _K_ is configurable through the `remote_store.segment.pressure.time_lag.variance_factor` setting.
 The moving window size is configurable through the `remote_store.moving_average_window_size` setting.

 ## Handling segment merges